 Diagnosing a patient with cancer, on the other hand, (maybe based on the wrong test results), when they do not have cancer, could be construed as harm caused by a misdiagnosis as the patient would have undergone unnecessary treatment and suffered anguish.
 Depending on the responsibility for the wrong results, the doctor may not be liable.

 How to File a Medical Malpractice Case in Michigan

 Eileen Kroll is a partner at a firm of top rated medical malpractice lawyers in Michigan who can assist you with a professional evaluation of the facts of your case.
 She is a professional nurse, as well as a trial lawyer, with special insight into the issues in medical malpractice and how the courts will evaluate medical issues.

-If you are seeking a Detroit medical malpractice lawyer, you can contact her at Cochran, Kroll & Associates, P.C. at 1-866-MICH-LAW (1-866-642-529).
+If you are seeking a Detroit personal injury lawyer, you can contact her for a free consultation at Cochran, Kroll & Associates, P.C. at 1-866-MICH-LAW (1-866-642-529).
 Be sure to note the statute of limitations is three years so that you do not miss your opportunity to file.